DataDog/KubeHound/docs/khaas/getting-started.md

 ## Manual collection

 In order to use `kubehound` with KHaaS, you need to specify the api endpoint you want to use.
-Since this is not likely to change in your environment, we advise you to use the local config file.
+Since this is not likely to change in your environment, we recommend using the local config file.
 By default KubeHound will look for `./kubehound.yaml` or `$HOME/.config/kubehound.yaml`.
-As example here we set the default endpoint with disabled SSL.
+For instance if the default configuration we set the endpoint with disabled SSL:

 ```yaml
 ingestor: